mbell8903/passport-custom/README.md

     passport.use('strategy-name', new CustomStrategy(
         function(req, callback) {
-            // build user or set to false based on req object callback(null, user);
+            // Do your custom user finding logic here, or set to false based on req object callback(null, user);
         }
     ));

 #### Authenticate Requests

-Use `passport.authenticate()`, specifying the `'custom'` strategy, to authenticate requests.
+Use `passport.authenticate()`, specifying the `'custom'` strategy (or whatever you named the strategy upon registration), to authenticate requests.

 For example, as route middleware in an [Express](http://expressjs.com/)